RiddleTime/Race-Element/src/content/news/2025-review.md

 <br />

 # November 2025: 14 supported simulators...
 What a month!
-Le Mans Ultimate, rFactor 2 and WRC Generations were added as well as Assetto Corsa Rally went into Early Access.
+Le Mans Ultimate, rFactor 2 and WRC Generations were added as well as Assetto Corsa Rally which went into Early Access.
 Another addition is Forza Motorsport 8.
 All of these support DSX Adaptive Triggers with Race Element and plenty of HUDs to customize your game.
 <br />

 # What is next?